hubertp/type-debugger-tutorial/us-inference.md

  - `foo` is a function.
 Yet it is partially applied and assigned to a value.
 What does the typechecker do for that to be possible?

  - What is the type of `res2`?
- - What are the constraints on `T` while inferring the type of `bar`?
+ - What are the constraints on the bounds of type parameter `T` while inferring type argument for `bar`?
- - Why is the inferred type argument for `T` now different than in the case of `foo` ?
+ - Using your answer to the previous question explain why is the inferred type argument for `T` now different than in the case of `foo` ?

 <!-- todo still to decide -->
 #### test05 ####
 Compare almost identical definitions of functions `foo` and `bar`.
 Their usage (in some theoretical scenario) would be identical yet former reports a type error.
  - Is it possible to give type arguments to `foo` application, that would make the whole application correct?
 If yes, please state them.
+- What constraint(s) will the typechecker use in order to infer type argument `U` while applying `foo` to `new Base`?
  - What constraint(s) will the typechecker use in order to infer type argument `T` while  applying `foo` to `new Base`?
- - What constraint(s) will the typechecker use in order to infer type argument `U` while applying `foo` to `new Base`?
  - Why is the inferred type argument for `T` `Nothing`?

  - What constraint(s) will the typechecker use in order to infer type argument `T` while applying `bar` to `new Base`?